oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 We implemented a system to manage the game of Tic Tac Toe.
 In particular, the system should accomodate two users (authenticated through JWT) or one user interacting against an AI opponent.
 There can be multiple active games at any given time.
 A user can only take part in one game at a time.

 This system uses JWT, allowing only authenticated users to log in and interact with the platform.
 Users can create games by specifying the game mode, which can be between two users (either 2D or 3D Tic Tac Toe) or against an AI, and define a maximum time for each move, with the option of having no time limit.
 Credit management is a key aspect of the project: each user has a balance of 'credits' that is charged for creating games and for each move.
 These credits can be managed and recharged by a system administrator.
+The 2D games consist of the classic 3x3 board, while the 3D games use a 4x4x4 board, forming a cube, allowing for users to score even three-dimensionally.

 The system offers comprehensive game management features, including checking moves and the ability to quit a game.
 Users can check the current status of games, verifying whose turn it is, whether the game has ended, and who is the winner.
 In addition, the system maintains a detailed history of moves.